 WHAT FORMS OF PAYMENT DO YOU ACCEPT?

-Payment is due at the time of service; I accept cash, checks, Health Savings Account, Master Card, Visa, Discover and American Express.
+Payment is due at the time of service via Health Savings Account, Master Card, Visa, Discover, American Express or check.

 WHAT ARE YOUR HOURS?

-I am currently seeing clients virtually on Tuesdays and Thursdays from 9-5.
-My sessions meet on the half hour (i.e. start time at 10:30).
+I am currently seeing clients virtually on Mondays and Wednesdays from 9-5.

 HOW DO I START COUNSELING?

 Your first appointment is called an "intake".
 We'll discuss your concerns, goals, and answer any questions you may have about the counseling process.
 I often ask background questions to get a "big picture" idea of the strengths and stressors in your life.
 You and I are both gathering information during the intake to determine if we'll be a good fit for ongoing treatment, and I am happy to provide other resources for you if you feel that I am not able to best serve as your counselor at this time.
 Intake forms can be mailed or emailed to you in advance for telehealth appointments.
 To schedule an intake with Olivia, email email@example.com.

 HOW DOES CONFIDENTIALITY WORK?